Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Choose cash accounting for simplicity and clear cash flow tracking, but select accrual accounting for accurate business performance insights and better decision-making capabilities.
+• Choose cash accounting if you want simplicity and clear cash flow tracking, or choose accrual accounting if you need an accurate picture of business performance to plan ahead, secure loans, or report to investors.

-• Use accrual accounting if you hold stock, plan to apply for loans, or need detailed financial reporting, as it matches income and expenses to correct periods and provides lenders with clearer business performance data.
+• Use accrual accounting if you hold stock, plan to apply for loans, or need detailed financial reporting, as banks and lenders prefer it because it shows your business's financial health more clearly.

 Difference between cash and accrual accounting

-Accrual accounting gives you a more accurate picture of your business performance.
-Cash accounting is simpler but shows less detail about your business performance.
+• Accrual accounting gives you a more accurate picture of business performance

 What is cash basis accounting?

-Cash basis accounting records income and expenses only when money actually changes hands.
+Cash basis accounting is a method that records income and expenses only when money actually changes hands.
+You recognise revenue when you receive payment and costs when you pay bills.

 Here's how it works:

-- Expenses: Only counts when you pay bills
+• Expenses: count only when you pay bills

 This method shows your actual cash position, but it only includes money that has already changed hands.